 - Talk about what kind of role your group wants to play during protests.
 Decide ahead of time and make sure everyone in your group is comfortable with the decision.

-- Establish good communication, especially nonverbal communication because police will be listening for things that they can use against us and there may be moments where it’s difficult to hear.
+- Establish good communication, especially nonverbal communication because the police will be listening for things that they can use against us and there may be moments where it’s difficult to hear.

 - Have a solid exit plan.
 And then a solid backup exit plan.
 And then a solid backup backup exit plan.

-- Be clear on what kinds of risk you are willing to take.
+- Be clear on what kinds of risks you are willing to take.
 Stay far away from the front or the back (most vulnerable spots) of the demonstration if you are vulnerable or uncomfortable with the risks associated.